chablaouiamine/laravel-project/README.md

 # Laravel 10 Course

-## To get started you fisrt need to install a code editor. gi
+## To get started you fisrt need to install a code editor.